hmallen/lorenzbot/README.md

 - Add "shutdown" function that can be called anywhere instead of updater.stop() each time
 - Add argument for minimum loop time (loop_time_min)
 - Add Poloniex coach?
-- Add Telegram alerts when adjustments are made due to balance/trade amount issues
-- Make Telegram messages include more helpful information
 - Make csv profit calc ignore last group of buys without a sell for calculation

 IF TIME: